seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Sleep/Wake `Does not work when booting over USB.`

 ## What's not working ⚠️

-- [ ] Sidecar wireless `If you want to use this feature, buy a Broadcom card`

 - [ ] Fingerprint reader `Drivers aren't even on Linux.
 The chances of creating a driver for macOS are minimal.`